steemit/devportal-tutorials-js/tutorials/05_get_post_details/README.md

 });
 ```

-Steem can store any format of the data, but majority of the apps follow standard markdown with mix of few html tags.
-After content is fetched, we use `remarkable` library to parse body of post in readable format.
-Post title, body is displayed with button on top right corner to go back to post list.
+Steem allows any text-based format for the body, but apps often follow standard markdown with mix of few html tags.
+After we have fetched the content, we can use the `remarkable` library to parse the body of the post into a readable format.
+The title and body of the post are then displayed with a button at the top right corner to switch back to the post list.

 ```javascript
 	document.getElementById('postList').style.display='block';
     document.getElementById('postBody').style.display='none';
 ```

-Go back function simply hides and shows post list.
+The "go back" function simply hides and shows the post list.

 ## Query Result from post content

-The result returned form the post content is a `JSON` object with the following properties:
+The result is returned from the post content as a `JSON` object with the following properties:

 ```json
 {